-If, based on the maximum number of Pre-Application Cards, it is anticipated that all persons who have submitted Pre-Application Cards for a specific unit size will be housed within the next twelve (12) months, the Waiting List for that unit size only will be reopened and Pre-Application Cards will again be accepted.
-Management will present the notice of the reopening of the Waiting List to prospective public housing residents utilizing first, the RMTS, then the general CHA public housing waiting list.
+If, based on the maximum number of Pre-Application Cards, it is anticipated that all persons who have submitted Pre-Application Cards for a specific unit size and income tier will be housed within the next twelve (12) months, the Waiting List for that unit size and income tier only will be reopened and Pre-Application Cards will again be accepted.
+Management will present the notice of the reopening of the Waiting List to the public through marketing efforts outlined in the Affirmative Fair Housing Marketing Plan.